Writer: Sasha Rajak, Ariel Tjeuw

 In order to complement these international sports events occurring in Japan, we would like for Australia to know even more about the host country itself and, by that same token, us at ANA.
-As mentioned earlier, our collaboration with Adam Liaw forms part of this, with this partnership being specially offered to all classes – First, Business, and Economy.
+As mentioned earlier, our collaboration with Adam Liaw forms part of this, with this partnership being specially offered to all classes – Business, Premium Economy and Economy class.

 Apparently ANA is conducting research on how to prevent babies from crying on planes.
 Could you please let us know more about this research?

 Well, we all know that ‘keeping babies from crying’ is close to impossible, however, considering the amount of time our passengers spend on our planes we must keep them from getting bored.
 Passengers spend 1 – 2 hours in our planes for domestic flights and spend a lengthy time; 8 – 10 hours for international flights.
 To prevent them from getting bored, we are collaborating with many different businesses and exploring different and innovative methods.
 Furthermore, planes are ultimately used by the public for transport, thus we must consider the state of all our passengers.
 Passengers who bring children on board with them may worry that they are bothering other passengers, as many of our passengers are people such as business men.
 We began this exploration to provide for them, and everyone on our planes, a comfortable and enjoyable flight.